notmarshmllow/credax/README.md

   # BYPASSING 403 RESPONSES

- CREDAX by default tries to **bypass 403 Resopnse** using custom Headers.
+ CREDAX by default tries to **bypass 403 Resopnse** using a list of custom Headers.
 Just run credax against a domain name and let CREDAX do all the work for you.
  Credax uses **127.0.0.1 IP Address** to bypass 403 response.

  You can also set Custom IP Address to Bypass 403 Resposne using `-IP` Switch.